br-wa/viral-evo-public/README.md

 #### Phase diagrams:

 Run <code>python3 phase.py</code> with the appropriate parameters.
 Note that <b>many features, including simulation length and the fact that there are only two viruses</code> are hard-coded.
-Edit the file at your own risk.
+Edit the file at your own risk.</b>

 # Data formats